Crown Princess (2005): Cruising history

 Starting in the 2016–2017 season she undertook a full season to South America.
-At the end of the season, she returned to Fort Lauderdale to sail Caribbean cruises.
+At the end of the season, she returned to Fort Lauderdale to offer Caribbean cruises.
+In April 2018, the ship underwent an extensive 10-day renovation at Freeport, Bahamas.

-In August 2019, Crown Princess was sailing the British Isles, then re-positioned to Fort Lauderdale for the 2019–2020 winter season, sailing Southern Caribbean itineraries.
+In August 2019, Crown Princess returned to the British Isles, then re-positioned to Fort Lauderdale for the 2019–2020 winter season, operating on Southern Caribbean itineraries.

 As of 2024, the ship was scheduled for summer cruises to Alaska on the west coast of North America.
+Crown Princess took a 113-day world cruise starting in June 2025 from Sydney, Australia.